 How does Trauma Healing work?

 There are many different types of trauma but the one commonality that they share is that they are all located in various parts of the body and not just the mind.
-Traditionally, therapies have attempted to change perceptions through logic, reason, insight, behavior modification, drugs and medications.
-This does not alter the cellular memory that remain fundamentally in the experience of the body.
-SE and ISP assist in healing and teaching in accepting the past and forge a new and healthier relationship to the present and live more fully and consciously.
+Traditionally, therapies have attempted to change perceptions through logic, reason, insight, behavior modification, drugs, and medications.
+This does not alter the cellular memory that remains fundamentally in the experience of the body.
+SE and ISP assist in healing and teaching in accepting the past and in forging a new and healthier relationship to the present and live more fully and consciously.

 Trauma happens due to a variety of reasons: prenatal, brain injury, emotional discord, loss and grief, surgeries, accidents, falls, war, displacement to name a few.
 What is in common in all trauma situations?
-At minimum, there is some amount of nervous system dysregulation which interferes in our ability to live fully and even function on a day to day basis with some regularity. ncreasingly, through the work by Dr.Peter Levine and Bessel Van der Kolk, the field of trauma is gaining recognition and being integrated as a viable treatment modality in more natural ways that may or may not require supplemental help from drugs or other treatment modalities.
+At a inimum, there is some amount of nervous system dysregulation which interferes in our ability to live fully and even function on a day- to -day basis with some regularity.
+Increasingly, through the work by Dr.Peter Levine and Bessel Van der Kolk, the field of trauma is gaining recognition and being integrated as a viable treatment modality in more natural ways that may or may not require supplemental help from drugs or other treatment modalities.

 We all have one nervous system and irrespective of what trauma we undergo, it addresses that same nervous system.

 The desire to truly feel better and want to be free of this suffering is essential for working together.
 We have to acknowledge that we have something that causes us suffering before we can do something about it.
 Right?
 Client participation is key to healing.